i30817/rhdndat/README.rst

                   have a romhacking.net hack page, requires -d

   -x              for all roms, store user.rom.md5, user.rom.crc32 and
-                  user.rom.sha1 as extended attributes in the rom file, ignores -o, -m, -d, -i or -t, requires nothing but a rom but if a patch of the same name exists, it'll consider it a softpatch and record the checksums as if the patch was applied
+                  user.rom.sha1 as extended attributes in the rom file, requires nothing but a rom but if a patch of the same name exists, it'll consider it a softpatch and record the checksums as if the patch was applied

   -t              only test version numbers against remote version,
-                  ignore -o, -d, -i or -x, works without a patch present
+                  works without a patch present

 Memory Requirements
 -------------------